benjamin-hodgson/Sawmill/README.md

 ### Replacing individual nodes in a tree

-There are several "`InContext`" extension methods, as well as `Lazy` versions of the same:
+There are several "`InContext`" extension methods:

   * `ChildrenInContext`
   * `SelfAndDescendantsInContext`